SpaceBoo/TPB-scraper/README.md

 # Examples

+# Use as a seed box or vps

-An example of an interactive session, ideal for headless torrent-boxes without graphical support:
+An example of an interactive session, ideal for headless torrent-boxes :
 ```bash
 archie@archlinux $ ./TPB_scraper